What Bonded and Insured Means and Why It Matters

 Businesses will sometimes indicate that they are “bonded and insured,” but what does being bonded and insured mean exactly?
 And does it matter if a business is bonded and insured?

-The small business insurance that biBERK provides protects your business from the many types of risks you face every day—risks that can create unbearable financial burdens in some cases.
+If you’re wondering what the difference is between being bonded and insured, this article will explain.
+The small business insurance that biBERK provides protects your business from the many types of risks you face every day—risks that can create unbearable financial burdens in some cases if an incident occurs.

 Specifically, we offer:

-These policies provide important financial protection, and also powerful peace of mind.
-However, in some situations, a client or customer may also require that a business purchase what are called surety bonds before a project begins.
+These policies provide vital financial protection and also powerful peace of mind.
+However, in some situations, a client or customer may also require that a business purchase what are called surety bonds before a project begins, and this is where the idea of being bonded and insured comes into play.

 These bonds provide financial protection specific to claims of work that is poorly executed or incomplete, as well as allegations of fraud or theft—all issues that business insurance does not cover.
 There are three parties to a surety bond: